 Quintessential Careers: Criteria for Choosing a Graduate School

-USNews: How to Narrow Down Your Business School Application List (applies to general grad school as well)
+USNews: How to Narrow Down Your Business School Application List (also applies to other grad school programmes)

 Throughout your pre-graduate school journey, you should stay in regular contact with CIPE, your major adviser, your academic adviser and Vice Rector, and any other people who are supporting you during the application process.

-If you are fortunate to be accepted into two or more of your top choice graduate programmes, it can be difficult to decide which offer to accept.
-Consult with your advisers, family and friends, and don’t forget to update your recommenders on the outcome of your applications.
+If you are fortunate to be accepted into two or more of your top choice graduate programmes, choosing “the one” can be difficult.
+Consult with your advisers, family and friends before deciding.
+Remember to also update your recommenders on the outcome of all applications that they helped you with, whether it is positive or negative, and to thank them for their support.

 If you received no acceptances, there are many opportunities still open for you.
-Talk to CIPE and academic advisers about your options, including reapplying, full-time employment or a gap year.
-If you are set on reapplying to your chosen schools, reach out to their admissions committees for feedback and discuss your application with people who are familiar with it to identify areas for improvement.
+Talk to CIPE and academic advisers about your options, including reapplying, full-time employment or a gap year of focused and meaningful activity.
+If you are set on reapplying to your chosen schools, reach out to their admissions committees for feedback and discuss your application with faculty and advisers to identify areas for improvement.
 Most importantly, do not let the experience dampen your spirit – a “No” now can easily become a “Yes” in the next admission round.
 The extra time is also a good opportunity to reassess your goals and gain useful experience.